verifyica-team/pipeliner/README.md

 ### PIPELINER_IPC_OUT

-Environment variable that contains the full path name of the properties file your application should write to capture properties..
+Environment variable that contains the full path name of the properties file your application should write to capture properties.

 Write to this properties file to capture properties.